What is Dementia?

 Every person with dementia is different.
 How their illness affects them depends on which areas of their brain are most damaged.

 One of the most common symptoms of dementia is memory loss.
 It is important to remember that everyone forgets things sometimes.
 Most people's memory gets worse as they get older.
 But when someone has dementia, they may forget the names of family members, not just of strangers.
-They may burn pans because they have forgotten them or forget whether they have eaten lunch.
+They may burn pans because they have forgotten them (they have forgotten that it is on the stove) or forget whether they have eaten lunch.
 They may repeat the same question again and again and not know they are doing it.

 People with dementia may lose their sense of time, losing track of which day it is or of the time of day.
 They may lose track of where they are, and get lost even in a familiar place.
-They may fail to recognise people they know well.
+They may fail to recognize even people they know well.

 People with dementia may often be confused.
 Their ability to think, to reason and to calculate can all be damaged.
 They may make odd decisions and find it hard to solve problems.
 Handling money may become difficult as they find it harder to work out their change or lose their sense of the value of money.